pedroamarall/rest-builder/networking/README.md

 	1. The public file is named ***joe_bloggs.pub*** and is safe to give to anyone.

-1. Move the SSH key to the right place.
+1. Move the SSH key to the right directory.

 	1. Type ***mkdir -p ~/.ssh***.